prestodb/presto/CONTRIBUTING.md

 - Tests are expected for all bug fixes and new features.

-- Make sure your code follows the [code style guidelines](https://github.com/prestodb/presto#code-style), [development guidelines](https://github.com/prestodb/presto/wiki/Presto-Development-Guidelines#development) & [formatting guidelines](https://github.com/prestodb/presto/wiki/Presto-Development-Guidelines#formatting)
+- Make sure your code follows the [code style guidelines](https://github.com/prestodb/presto/blob/master/CONTRIBUTING.md#code-style), [development guidelines](https://github.com/prestodb/presto/wiki/Presto-Development-Guidelines#development) and [formatting guidelines](https://github.com/prestodb/presto/wiki/Presto-Development-Guidelines#formatting)

-- Make sure you follow the [review and commit guidelines](https://github.com/prestodb/presto/wiki/Review-and-Commit-guidelines), in particular:
+- Follow the [review and commit guidelines](https://github.com/prestodb/presto/wiki/Review-and-Commit-guidelines), in particular:

     - Ensure that each commit is correct independently.
 Each commit should compile and pass tests.
     - When possible, reduce the size of the commit for ease of review.